QQrex/stocks-analysis/README.md

 ![RowCount, dim for index, tickerVolumes, StartinPrice and EndingPrice](https://user-images.githubusercontent.com/96326293/148661289-5c607164-d34b-465f-b190-737af5010959.PNG)
 >Line 39 - Set active sheet
 >
->Line 42 - set row count variable to last row in "A" column with data
+>Line 42 - Set row count variable to last row in "A" column with data
 >
->Line 45 - creating ticker index variable and declare variable as byte
+>Line 45 - Creating ticker index variable and declare variable as byte
 >
->Line 48 to 50 - declaring output arrays of tickerVolume as double, tickerStartingPrices as single and tickerEndingPrcies as single
+>Line 48 to 50 - Declaring output arrays of tickerVolume as double, tickerStartingPrices as single and tickerEndingPrcies as single

 Next we would want to set up a for loop to run for each of our tickers starting at ticker 0.
 We also need to set our tickerVolumes = 0 in order to add each ticker's volume.

 ![image](https://user-images.githubusercontent.com/96326293/148663022-5853acd6-5e6e-4ee1-9c28-ff3664bc2cc3.png)
->Line 54 - start for loop at 0 and then loop to ticker 11 to finish.
+>Line 54 - Start for loop at 0 and then loop to ticker 11 to finish.
 >
->Line 55 - set ticker = ticker(index) for easier reference
+>Line 55 - Set ticker = ticker(index) for easier reference
 >
->Line 56 - initialize tickerVolumes = 0
+>Line 56 - Initialize tickerVolumes = 0

 After looping for all tickers, we need to nest another loop for each ticker value to run through each row of our spreadsheet.